svetashlegel/docker/README.md

 Create a database in postgresql.
 The name of the database must match the name specified in the file.

 ## Fill DB
+Run migrations using the command `python manage.py migrate`.
-You can fill the database with initial data using the commands:
+Now you can fill the database with initial data using the commands:
 - `python manage.py fill_courses`
 - `python manage.py fill_lessons`
 - `python manage.py fill_payments`